 Previously, the surgeon would break up the capsule (scar tissue) by squeezing the affected breast and implant.
 However, due to the complications possible, this technique is no longer recommended.
 Other helpful treatments involve the use of vitamin E and/or anti-inflammatory leukotrienes, including Singular and Accolate.
 These treatments have proven to only provide an occasional improvement for Capsular Contracture.

 A promising and effective treatment includes the Aspen Rehab Therapy protocol, a non-invasive therapeutic method that has proven successful in the treatment of capsular contracture.
 Research on the Aspen protocol shows that 90% of patients achieve improvement to a within normal limit softness and shape.
-Aspen Rehabilitation, a post-plastic surgery treatment facility located in Coral Springs as well as Miami, Florida that specializes in this up-and-coming non-surgical treatment.
+Aspen Rehabilitation, a post-plastic surgery treatment facility located in Coral Springs, Florida that specializes in this up-and-coming non-surgical treatment.
 By utilizing the Aspen Protocol, the shape and softness of the breast, as well as the symmetry, is restored.

 Before & After